StgoWF/Project_1/README.md

 ## Technologies Used
 - JavaScript
-- Fetch API
+- Fetch API for asynchronous requests
-- Booking.com API
+- Booking COM API by DataCrawler, sourced from RapidAPI - for real-time flight information
-- Another Flight Information API (if applicable)
+- Booking com API by Tipsters CO, sourced from RapidAPI - for hotel searches and bookings

 ## Getting Started
 To use TailorMyTrip locally: